stefanholek/kmd/docs/kmd.rst

     Call help_<topic> if it exists.
 Otherwise, and if 'topic' is a command, print do_<command>'s docstring.
-    If 'topic' is empty, print the default help.
+    If 'topic' is empty, print the default help screen.

 .. automethod:: kmd.Kmd.help
 .. automethod:: kmd.Kmd.run